 EXAMPLE: John registered in November 2016 for the Winter Break 2017 term, so those registration charges will be in Box 2 of his 2016 1098-T form.

-EXAMPLE: George registered in November 2016 for 6 credits in the Spring 2017 semester, so those registration charges were in Box 2 of his 2016 1098-T form.
-In January 2017, George registered for 3 more credits for the Spring 2017 semester.
-The registration charges for the 3 additional credits will be on his 2017 1098-T form.
+EXAMPLE: George registered in November 2016 for six credits in the Spring 2017 semester, so those registration charges were in Box 2 of his 2016 1098-T form.
+In January 2017, George registered for three more credits for the Spring 2017 semester.
+The registration charges for the three additional credits will be on his 2017 1098-T form.

-EXAMPLE: Glenda registered for 6 credits in November 2016 for the Spring 2017 semester, so the registration charges for those 6 credits were in Box 2 of her 2016 1098-T form.
-In January 2017, Glenda dropped one 3 credit class for the Spring 2017 semester.
-The registration charges for the 3 dropped credits will be in Box 4 of her 2017 1098-T form as an adjustment/reduction to Box 2 of the 2016 1098-T form.
+EXAMPLE: Glenda registered for six credits in November 2016 for the Spring 2017 semester, so the registration charges for those six credits were in Box 2 of her 2016 1098-T form.
+In January 2017, Glenda dropped one three-credit class for the Spring 2017 semester.
+The registration charges for the three dropped credits will be in Box 4 of her 2017 1098-T form as an adjustment/reduction to Box 2 of the 2016 1098-T form.

-You did not have a valid social security number in Kean’s database.
-Go to the Registrar with your social security card so that a valid SSN can be entered for you.
+You did not have a valid Social Security number in Kean’s database.
+Go to the Registrar with your Social Security card so that a valid Social Security number can be entered for you.
 Then visit the Student Accounting office on the third floor of the Administration building and submit the form Student Request for 2017 Form 1098-T.